hackmad/advent-of-code-2021/puzzles/day08.md

 Adding all of the output values in this larger example produces `61229`.

-For each entry, determine all of the wire/segment connections and decode the four-digit output values. __What do you get if you add up all of the output values?__
+For each entry, determine all of the wire/segment connections and decode the four-digit output values. **What do you get if you add up all of the output values?**

-Your puzzle answer was `1096964`.
+Your puzzle answer was `983030`.